luckyseasalt/PIONEER/README.md

 python test_without_us.py
 ```

-- The baselines contain a brute force search algorithm, random tree search algorithm, and genetic algorithm that can be evaluated by applying:
+- The baselines contain a brute force search algorithm, random tree search algorithm, and genetic algorithm that can be respectively evaluated by applying:

 ```Python
 python brute_force.py